Mother and father and young child laughing and playing with toys

 Money-saving tips for raising kids

-• Buy in bulk: make sure you’re looking at the price per item or measurement on the shelf price label, you could be saving more in the long run by buying more for less.
+• Buy in bulk: make sure you’re looking at the price per item or measurement on the shelf price label as you could be saving more in the long run by buying more for less.

 • Use supermarket rewards programs: Woolworths’ Everyday Rewards and Coles’ Flybuys points can certainly add up if you make the most of the special offers.

-Aussie parents said they also worry about being able to afford extracurricular activities for their kids, and 28% have already cut back on how many entertainment activities they give their kids.
-To combat this, government schemes are available to fund childrens’ sport and activities across the country.
-Every year state governments release sports vouchers to encourage Aussie kids to get active.
-These vouchers are mostly available to kids aged four and over and can be used to pay for a variety of sports and activities.
+Aussie parents said they also worry about being able to afford extracurricular activities for their kids, and 23% have already cut back on how many entertainment activities they give their kids.
+To combat this, government schemes are available to fund children’s sport and activities across the country.
+The state-government funded sports vouchers are mostly available for kids aged four and over and can be used to pay for a variety of sports and activities.
 Click your state or territory below to see the vouchers available in your area.

 Utilities costs are also a major concern for Aussie parents who are struggling to make ends meet.
 One of the simplest ways to reduce your bills is to make sure you’re on the best plan for your families’ needs.
 Canstar Blue’s free comparison tools can help you find the best option for your budget and needs.